giantswarm/cluster-api-app/README.md

 The `make` target `generate` transfer the upstream released `cluster-api-components.yaml` into a Giant Swarm specific `HelmChart`.
 Beside the transformation into a `HelmChart` there are few other changes needed to make all the `cluster-api` components fit well into our stack.

-To make all the changes transparent and reproducible, `kustomize` is used to apply (mostly) all changes.
+To make all the changes transparent and reproducible, `kubectl kustomize` is used to apply (mostly) all changes.

 Following notable commands/scripts are triggered in `make generate`: